Skip to main content

 Gas Sensor Working

-When the sensor is placed in the toxic or combustible gases environment, this reducing gas (orange color) reacts with the adsorbed oxygen particles and breaks the chemical bond between oxygen and free electrons thus releasing the free electrons.
-As the free electrons are back to its initial position they can now conduct current, this conduction will be proportional the amount of free electrons available in SnO2, if the gas is highly toxic more free electrons will be available.
+When the sensor is placed in a toxic or combustible gas environment, the reducing gas (orange color) reacts with the adsorbed oxygen particles and breaks the chemical bond between oxygen and free electrons thus releasing the free electrons.
+As the free electrons are back to their initial position, they can now conduct current, this conduction will be proportional to the number of free electrons available in SnO2, if the gas is highly toxic more free electrons will be available.

 How to use a Gas sensor?

-A basic gas sensor has 6 terminals in which 4 terminals (A, A, B, B) acts input or output and the remaining 2 terminals (H, H) are for heating the coil.
+A basic gas sensor has 6 terminals of which 4 terminals (A, A, B, B) act as input or output and the remaining 2 terminals (H, H) are for heating the coil.
 Of these 4 terminals, 2 terminals from each side can be used as either input or output (these terminals are reversible as shown in the circuit diagram) and vice versa.

 These sensors are normally available as modules (shown right), these modules consist of the gas sensor and a comparator IC.
 Now let’s see the pin description of the gas sensor module which we will generally use with an Arduino.
 The gas sensor module basically consists of 4 terminals